 Market risk represents that there is a lack of interest in the service or product, or the market is not ready yet.
-Kolo Kavárna faces the risk that there will be no interest in connecting café and cycling.
-Since this type of café has been operating in Zlín for several years with a great customer interest, the same is expected for the Kolo Kavárna (bajkavarna.cz, 2018).
+These types of risks can be partially eliminated by the right marketing strategy.
+Café Domestikárna faces the risk that there will be no interest in connecting café and cycling.
+Since this type of café has been operating in Zlín for several years with a great customer interest, the same is expected for Café Domestikárna.
 However, if there will be no interest in this type of business, the café will be transformed into a different focus.